Thyme-21/ESV-3DGS/README.md

 # GL-GS
-This is the official repository for our paper "A Global-Local Consistency Framework for Sparse-view 3D Gaussian Splatting"
+This is the official repository for our paper "Enhancing Sparse-View 3D Gaussian Splatting via Multi-Level Collaborative Optimization for Robust Novel View Synthesis"

 ![image](https://github.com/user-attachments/assets/bd7041f8-285b-488b-a4c9-e610b054615b)

 ## Abstract
-Substantial progress has been made in novel view synthesis in recent years.
-However, achieving high-quality 3D reconstruction under sparse-view conditions remains challenging.
-Traditional methods still face the difficulties with geometric distortions and loss of local details when only a limited number of images are available as input.
-In this paper, a new framework, GL-GS, which integrates both global and local information, is proposed to improve viewpoint synthesis in the domain of sparse reconstruction.
-Initially, global geometric constraints, established through a dual-path Gaussian radiance field, are employed to identify potentially flawed regions and perform preliminary optimization of the overall geometric structure.
-Building upon this, a local optimization mechanism based on error maps and weakly supervised region matching is introduced to further pinpoint unstable regions.
-This mechanism applies strategies for point densification and dynamically adjusts transparency to precisely correct local geometric inaccuracies.
-Lastly, to better ensure the perceptual consistency in local details between the rendered image and the real image,we design a patch-based ranking loss.
-By randomly sampling local patches and imposing constraints on the relative ordering of pixel pairs, this loss enhances the perceptual quality of the reconstructed images.
-Experimental results demonstrate that our method provides a practical global-local fusion approach for 3D scene reconstruction under sparse-view conditions and achieves superior rendering quality across multiple datasets.
+Novel view synthesis aims to reconstruct three-dimensional scenes from a limited number of viewpoints and generate photorealistic images of unseen views.
+This task has broad applications in virtual reality, film production, and robotic navigation.
+However, under sparse-view conditions, traditional methods such as 3D Gaussian Splatting (3DGS) often face challenges, including geometric instability and insufficient point cloud distribution.To address these issues, this paper introduces a multi-level collaborative optimization framework.
+Firstly, a monocular depth estimator provides depth-based geometric supervision, mitigating geometric deviations under sparse conditions.
+Secondly, a local refinement module based on cross-view matching dynamically corrects point cloud distribution in high-error regions, enhancing texture and detail consistency.
+Finally, a global-local collaborative point cloud density regulation method is introduced, combining global opacity control with depth-gradient awareness to compress redundant point clouds while preserving clear geometric boundaries.Experimental results on the LLFF and Mip-NeRF360 datasets demonstrate that our method achieves strong performance in geometric stability, detail fidelity, and overall rendering quality.
+Here, we show that our approach improves PSNR by up to 10%, SSIM by up to 8%, and reduces LPIPS by up to 15% compared to state-of-the-art methods, showcasing its potential for practical applications in sparse-view reconstruction.

 ## Installation
 Tested on Ubuntu 20.04, CUDA 11.8, PyTorch 1.12.1

 ``````
 conda env create --file environment.yml
-conda activate GLGS
+conda activate ESGS
 ``````

 ``````